 When an outside entity investigates sexual abuse, does the facility cooperate with outside investigators and endeavor to remain informed about the progress of the investigation?
 (N/A if an outside agency does not conduct administrative or criminal sexual abuse investigations.
-See 115.21(a).) □ Yes □ No □ NA
+See 115.21(a).) □ Yes □ No ☑ NA

-Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)